misiektoja/steam_monitor/docs/troubleshooting.md

 Two flags control how much the tool explains about itself.

 `--verbose` reports what the tool is doing in plain `* ` lines.
 It expands the startup summary, which is where the configuration file, dotenv file, install method and the source of each secret are named.
-During monitoring it prints one line per completed check, so a quiet run still shows the loop is alive, and it explains a liveness banner and any tracked feature that could not fire its alert this cycle:
+During monitoring it stays quiet unless something happens: it explains a liveness banner and reports any tracked feature that could not fire its alert this cycle.
+Use `--debug` for a line per completed check:

 ```sh
 steam_monitor <steam_target> --verbose